mechatronicsguy/SpiralMusic_Teensy/README.md

 # SpiralMusic_Teensy
 A hardware device for visualizing music in a spiral.
 Uses a teensy with audio sheild, and WS2812 pixels for display.

+For a python only PC version see here: https://github.com/mechatronicsguy/SpiralMusic_python

 ## Features:
 * Simple hardware & low cost
 * Synthesis is entirely onboard, does not use PC sound